 My research focuses on the representation of touch in contemporary world literature.
-Bringing insights from new materialism, postcolonial studies and trauma studies into dialogue, I examine how writers including Teju Cole, Han Kang, Katja Petrowskaja and Claudia Rankine negotiate the politics of relation through their experimental poetics.
+Bringing insights from new materialism, postcolonial studies and trauma studies into dialogue, I examine how writers including Teju Cole, Han Kang, Katja Petrowskaja and Claudia Rankine negotiate the politics of relation and perform a poetics of resistance in their texts.
 I am interested in how different histories of suffering are articulated and related to each other in these authors' texts, and more broadly, in the limits and possibilities of comparative reading.

 My project is funded by the AHRC WRoCAH consortium.
 Before beginning my PhD I completed my MA at University College London and my BA at the University of Oxford.